mathetos/tldrwp/README.md

 ## 🙏 Acknowledgments

-- [AI Services Plugin](https://wordpress.org/plugins/ai-services/) for AI integration capabilities
+- [WordPress AI Plugin](https://github.com/WordPress/ai) for AI integration capabilities
 - WordPress community for best practices and standards
 - All contributors and beta testers